komalanhad66/Furni_Detect/README.md

 # Furni_Detect
-Using computer vision technology, client can accurately identify and classify furniture items.
+Using Furni_detect AI solution, client can accurately identify and classify furniture items.